 Whether on it’s own or as an alcoholic mixer, sugar-sweetened beverages provide a quick hit of free, added sugar to the body but no nutritional value.

-Instead, choose plain, soda or sparkling water, and if you wish, infuse it with slices of fresh fruit and herbs.
+Instead, choose plain, soda, or sparkling water.
+If you wish, infuse it with slices of fresh fruit and herbs.
 If drinking alcohol, low or no sugar options include dry wine or white spirits.

 Be prepared with healthy options

 If you anticipate a sugar-feast at an upcoming event, then have a few whole food snacks before.
-By filling the belly with nourishing foods, you reduce the risk for overdoing the not-so-healthy offerings.
+By filling the belly with nourishing foods, you are unlikely to overdo the not-so-healthy offerings.
 Think a handful of plain nuts and seeds, some hummus and carrot sticks, or a hard-boiled egg.

 If you are contributing to a shared feast, take a no added sugar, real food dish so your and other guests can partake in a deliciously wholesome option.
-A fennel and citrus salad or festive nut loaf would do the trick!
+A rolled turkey breast with hazelnut and sage stuffing, fennel and citrus salad, or festive nut loaf would do the trick!

 Fill your plate with whole foods

-At an event it is time to eat and you are presented with a selection of foodstuffs.
-First, opt for loads of veggies, filling half your plate with these plant foods brimming with health-supportive nutrients.
+Whether eating at home or an event, opt for loads of veggies, filling half your plate with these plant foods brimming with health-supportive nutrients.

-Then, choose mostly unprocessed or minimally processed foods that are also good quality sources of fibre, protein or healthy fats.
-This will sustain energy and keep you fuller for longer, meaning you are less likely to fill up later on the sweet stuff.
+Then, choose mostly whole or minimally processed foods that are also good quality sources of fibre, quality protein, or healthy fats.
+This will stabilize blood glucose levels, sustain energy, and keep you fuller for longer, and you will be less likely to fill up later on the sweet stuff.
 Think nuts, eggs, salads or roast veg with meat, fish or legumes, olives, fruit, and cheese.

 Having something sweet?
 Choose well